Lecrapouille/OpenGLCppWrapper/README.md

 =` I'll write `prog.vector3f("position") =` (so 27 chars).
 Same idea
 for VAO.

-#### Multiple objects: multiple VBOs vs. multiple VAOs
+### Multiple objects: multiple VBOs vs. multiple VAOs

-If you want to paint, let say for this example two cubes, you do not have to create two VAOs (one by cube) but just a single VAO and do the follow during the run-time process:
+If you want to paint two cubes (let say for this example), you do not have to create two VAOs (one by cube) but just a single VAO and do the follow during the run-time process: